What Are Smoke Curtains?

 Ideal For: Atrium Separations, Wall Openings, Specialty Enclosures

-Larger open spaces like atriums can also have a chimney effect where smoke is concerned.
-One of the best ways to prevent smoke from traveling in these areas is to divide the space into smaller, more contained rooms.
+Atriums, being large open spaces, can create a chimney effect where smoke can easily spread.
+One effective way to prevent smoke from traveling in these areas is to divide the space into smaller, contained rooms.

-Vertical smoke curtains are great options for smoke containment.
-Housed in the ceiling, these curtains deploy downward to divide spaces within bigger rooms.
-This allows for a safer exit strategy for building occupants and an easier entry for fire and rescue teams.
+This can be achieved using vertical smoke curtains which are housed in the ceiling and can be deployed downward to divide larger rooms into smaller ones.
+This helps to create a safer exit strategy for building occupants and enables easier entry for fire and rescue teams.

-Smoke Guard’s M2100 Fire + Smoke vertically deploying curtain offers dual protection for larger building spaces.
-This smoke curtain can be powered by emergency power sources for up to 18 hours after a power loss.
-It is also 2-hour fire endurance rated, complies with the UL 10D standard and is rated to UL 1784.
+The M2100 Fire + Smoke curtain from Smoke Guard is an ideal solution for providing double protection for large building spaces.
+It can be powered by emergency power sources for up to 18 hours after a power loss and has a 2-hour fire endurance rating, complying with the UL 10D standard and rated to UL 1784.
+This ensures that the curtain can effectively contain both smoke and fire in the event of an emergency.

 Draft Curtains